-If you’ve just started out, you should be on the lookout for a reliable, wallet-friendly drum kit that will last the first few years of your drumming life, at the very least.
-As you improve you'll need to work out whether your next drum set is going to be used for recording, gigging, or both, and go shopping with this application – and a specific budget – in mind.
+If you’re a beginner, you should be hunting for a reliable, moderately-priced drum set that will last the first few years of your drumming life, at the very least.
+Then, as you improve your next step is to work out whether you need a drum kit for recording, gigging, or both, and then go shopping with this specific goal - and a definite budget - in mind.

 - Prefer to plug in?
 Try the best electronic drum sets for all budgets